dheer309/agent-iceberg/README.md

    ```
    The response matches `PipelineState.to_dict()`, making it easy to store checkpoints.
 To resume, deserialize the dict, call `PipelineState.from_dict`, and keep stepping via the `/step` endpoint.

 With these APIs, the frontend can pause simply by not calling `/step`, present editable node UIs backed by `/override` or `/regenerate`, and resume by invoking `/step` again when the user is ready.
+Include `"enable_redteam": true` (and optionally `"redteam_loops": N`) when creating a session to activate the local Ollama-driven audit loop.

 ## Architecture Overview